callnow

 The company owns a building where it conducts its business and leases it out to its tenants.
 The tenant is currently paying rent for this building but does not own any part of it as yet.
 The tenant has requested that he be allowed to purchase 20% of the equity in the building from the current owners of the building.

-Beyond analyzing firms, the principle of equity has a variety of uses.
-Therefore, we should think of equity more broadly as a degree of ownership of any asset after deducting all debts linked with that asset.
+The principle of equity has various uses beyond analyzing firms.
+Therefore, we should think of equity more broadly as the degree of ownership of any asset after deducting all debts linked to that asset.

 We have mentioned many other common equity variants below:

 Private equity is often offered to funds, and individuals specialize in direct acquisitions in private firms or leveraged buyouts (LBOs) in publicly traded companies.
-An organization accepts a loan from a private equity group to finance the purchase of a subsidiary or another business in an LBO deal.
+In an LBO deal, an organization accepts a loan from a private equity group to finance the purchase of a subsidiary or another business.
 Typically, we secure debts by the cash flows and investments of the company under purchase.

 Mezzanine debt is a form of private lending often issued by a commercial bank or a mezzanine venture capital fund.
 Mezzanine deals sometimes have a debt-equity ratio in the form of a subjugated loan, warrants, common stock, or preferred stock.